hamdikarray/log4j-saxon-listener-dist/README.md

 ### Purpose ###

-Deal with xsl:message/error/trace XSLT with LOG4J
+Deal with xsl:message/error/trace XSLT with LOG4J.THis is based on [Saxon](http://www.saxonica.com/).
+By default, its uses the HE edition but it is possible to use EE or PE edition juste by importing the necessary packages via the projet POM.

 ### Logging  ###